Designing A Laundry Room

 Idea 1.
 Consider Functionality

 The laundry room is one of the hardest working spaces, after the kitchen, in your home.
-Consequently, it is important to choose materials that are suitable for a wet area and will function well with a lot of use when designing a laundry room.
+Consequently, it is important to choose materials that are suitable for a wet area and will function well with a lot of use.

 For example, choose durable surfaces, similar to what would make sense in a bathroom or kitchen.
-Counter tops made of laminate, stone, quartz-surfacing, or are not porous to water make it easy to clean up spilled detergents or fabric softeners.
+Counter tops made of laminate, stone or quartz-surfacing, are not porous to water and make it easy to clean up spilled detergents or fabric softeners.
 Plus, a smooth bench top surface will prevent snags when folding delicate lingerie, blouses, or sweaters.

 Tiled floor surfaces are easy to mop up in case of spills and will not be damaged by bleach.
 Another aspect of the flooring is easy drainage of water in the case of an overflow or flooding.
 Drainage in the laundry room works better if the floor is on a slight slope towards the drain.
 Where as a level floor will hold water and cause damage to cabinets, walls etc.